SpenceKonde/megaTinyCore/README.md

 ### Tone Support
 Support for tone() is provided on all parts using Timer B 0.
 This is like the standard tone() function; it does not support use of the hardware output compare to generate tones (yet).

+### EESAVE configuration option
+The EESAVE fuse can be controlled via the Tools -> Save EEPROM menu.
+If this is set to "EEPROM retained", when the board is erased during programming, the EEPROM will not be erased.
+If this is set to "EEPROM not retained", uploading a new sketch will clear out the EEPROM memory.
+You must do Burn Bootloader to apply this setting.

+### BOD configuration options
+These parts support many BOD trigger levels, with Disabled, Active, and Sampled operation options for when the chip is in Active and Sleep modes - Disabled uses the least power, Active uses the most, and Sampled is in the middle.
+See the datasheet for details on power consumption and the meaning of these options.
+You must do Burn Bootloader to apply this setting.

 ### DAC Support (not yet implemented)
 The 1-series parts have an 8-bit DAC which can generate a real analog voltage, instead of PWM (note that this provides very low current and can only be used as a voltage reference, it cannot be used to power other devices).
 In a future release of this core, calling analogWrite() on the DAC pin will use the DAC.